evilC/UCR/Design Document.md

 The Host application is file (ideally an Executable, possibly an .ahk) that the user runs and is presented with a GUI.

 ######Plugins
-A Plugin is a piece of AHK code that the user loads into the Host Application in order to perform some specific function - eg convert a key from normal momentary operation to a toggle.
+A Plugin is a piece of AHK code that the user loads into the Host Application in order to perform some specific function - eg convert a key from normal momentary operation to a toggle, or launch a certain application when you hit a certain key.
 Each Plugin presents it's own GUI within the Host GUI, from where the user can configure settings for the plugin and inputs / outputs (eg which keys it is triggered by and which keys it sends)
+Users may run any number of plugins at one time.
 Plugins are designed to be easily writable by users, and easily shared between them.

 ##Planned Features